mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 * Resource allocation

 The key outcomes are for middle management to understand the value proposition and the path to success and for engineers to understand the design constraints and the tradeoffs between them (this latter part is important when implementation reality causes a re-think, in which case we want to avoid unnecessary re-work).

-In [RACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix) terms, the team is Responsible, the chair is Accountable, other senior engineers or managers are Consulted and various others in the organization are Informed.

 ### Structure and Inputs